Are you looking for a hairdresser who can cut curly hair?

 - I always cut solid outlines.
-They look clean and support the rest of the hair and a weak outline will look messy and badly cut.
+They look clean and support the rest of the hair, a weak outline will look messy and badly cut.

 - I always consider the vertical shape that I am going to cut the layers.
 This will determine the shape of the silhouette.
 The silhouette is the third dimension of the cut, also referred to as the volume.